fajwidwewadwkhr-source/myserihubnigga1/README.md

 			if #list == 0 then return end
 			local target, dist = nearestPartFromRoot(root, list)
 			if target and target.Parent then
-				-- try to move player near the target gently pcall(function()
+				pcall(function()
-					-- position slightly above the item to "touch" it root.CFrame = target.CFrame + Vector3.new(0, 3, 0)
+					root.CFrame = target.CFrame + Vector3.new(0, 3, 0)
 				end)
 			end
-			-- small wait to avoid locking too tight task.wait(0.25)
+			task.wait(0.25)
 		end)
 	else